SigNoz/signoz.io/docs/userguide/collecting_syslogs.md

     ...
     ```
     Here we are collecting the logs and moving message from attributes to body using operators that are available.
-    You can read more about operators [here](./logs.md#operators-for-parsing-and-manipulating-logs)
+    You can read more about operators [here](./logs.md#operators-for-parsing-and-manipulating-logs).

     For more configurations that are available for syslog receiver please check [here](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/syslogreceiver).

-* Next we will modify our pipeline inside `config.yaml` to include the receiver we have created above.
+* Next we will modify our pipeline inside `config.yaml` of otel-collector to include the receiver we have created above.
     ```yaml {4}
     service:
         ....